-If you’re hell bent on drinking decaf coffee, then I highly recommend my Lake City Coffee Delectable Decaf coffee.
+If you’re hell bent on drinking decaf coffee, then I highly recommend my Lake City Coffee Delicious Decaf coffee.
 Why?
 That’s because most decaf coffee is decaffeinated by using chemical solvents similar to formaldehyde.
 That’s why it tastes so bad.

 The Best and Healthiest Decaf